Caregiver support increases in the pandemic

 SAVANNAH.
 Ga.
 (WSAV) – One in five people in the state of Georgia is a caregiver.
 With those numbers growing, the Alzheimer’s Association says people are giving 20 percent more support because of the pandemic.

-Her dad’s isolation in Portland during lockdown, put additional pressure on the new mom and her family who faced economic hurdles with the pademic forcing Mason’s business to close for a time and her husband to lose his job.
+Her dad’s isolation in Portland during lockdown put additional pressure on the new mom and her family, who faced economic hurdles with the pandemic forcing Mason’s business to close for a time and her husband to lose his job.

 “The disease is just increasing dramatically.
 Right now there are 150,000 people just here in Georgia, and that was in 2020 and the expectation is that in less than four years we’ll be at 190,000; that’s an increase of 27 percent.
 So we know the disease is on the rise so we’ve got to figure out how to get to people and meet them where they are,” Linda Davidson, the Executive Director for the Alzheimer’s Association Georgia Chapter said.